 Here, the original steel train tracks run along the pathway between the dogwoods, bottlebrush buckeye, hollies, and other dense shrubs and trees—a magical convergence of the industrial and the natural.

-Anchored on the southern end with seating steps made of reclaimed teak, this is a popular spot for picnics.
-You can find site-specific art installations here, including our annual mural on a neighboring building.
-(Please note, the lawn is sometimes closed for maintenance).
+Made of reclaimed teak, our seating steps are a popular spot for picnics.
+You can also find site-specific art installations here, including our annual mural on a neighboring building.

 Designed to complement the natural microclimate of this stretch of the park, where bigleaf magnolia, aromatic sassafras, and other trees flourish, the path gently rises eight feet above the High Line, bringing you face-to-face with the treetops.